 Information for Wheelchair Users wishing to live on-campus

-There are a total of 14 rooms available for wheelchair users; ten in Feilden House, which is allocated exclusively to undergraduate students, with a further two wheelchair accessible rooms in both Hatton House and Chapman House (both of these halls of residence are for postgraduate students).
+There are a total of 14 rooms available for wheelchair users; ten in Feilden House, which is allocated exclusively to undergraduate students, with a further two wheelchair accessible rooms in both Hatton House and Chapman House.

 |Halls of Residence||Number of rooms||Undergraduate / post graduate|